“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 You do not have to choose between traditional finance and DeFi; the smartest approach for most enterprises is to adopt a hybrid model.
 Start integrating DeFi for specific use cases rather than transforming the entire financial ecosystem.

-For example, you might begin with cross-border payments to international vendors that allow you to test the waters, build internal expertise before committing larger resources.
+For example, you might begin with tokenizing Real-World Assets (RWAs) or using stablecoins for cross-border payments.
+These initial steps allow you to test the waters and build internal expertise before committing larger resources.

 Conclusion